ViTeXFTW/ZeroSyntax-Server/docs/issues.md

 **3. ⚠️ Inconsistent completions with VETERENCY ⚠️**
 There have been obsereved issue where completions wont show correctly after a VETERENCY value (VETERAN, ELITE, HEROIC).

+**4. ⚠️ Inconsistent completions with errors ⚠️**
+Sometimes if there is diagnostic errors above the current cursor position, completions will not show.